 Six months ago, Porter (Gibson), a successful but low-profile thief who specialized in payroll jobs, was content.
 He had a nice home, a loving wife named Lynn, and was financially stable.
 That all changed when he partnered up with Val Resnick (Gregg Henry), a former partner trapped in debt, to steal $140,000 from the Triads.
 When the job went perfectly, everything seemed alright... except Val's debt was $130,000, and he never intended on sharing the spoils.

 Before the job went down, Val had convinced Lynn (who was tricked into believing Porter was having an affair) to help pull a double cross.
 Once the loot had been counted, Lynn shot Porter several times in the back, Val took the money, and they both left Porter for dead.

 Unfortunately for them, that wasn't the end.
 Instead of quietly dying of his wounds, Porter dragged himself off to a back alley doctor, took some time to recover and traveled straight back to the city, itching for some serious payback.

-Now, with the help of Rosie (a hooker he used to drive around, protect and date in his wife's back years ago, played by Maria Bello), Porter's back to claim his share of the job.
+Now, with the help of Rosie (a hooker he used to drive around, protect and date in his wife's back years ago, played by Maria Bello), Porter comes back to claim his share of the job.
 It doesn't matter if he has to work his way through drug dealers, Triads, bent cops, The Syndicate, and a mob-connected dominatrix (Lucy Liu), Porter will get his $70,000.

 This film contains examples of: